algorhythmicdev/AlgoWeb/UI_UX_IMPROVEMENT_PLAN.md

 _Update 2025-10-30:_ Rebalanced the home hero and shared surface tokens to rely on transparent-first mixes, removed the white-backed status/pillar badges, and tightened the hero layout fallback so every page intro stays readable while the backdrop animations show through.

 _Update 2025-10-31:_ Finalized the translucent theme rollout by correcting the voyage blue core token, tinting the base surfaces away from pure white, and aligning ripple/sparkle effects and consulting hero icons with the shared glass palette so every interaction stays on-brand across light, dark, and high-contrast modes.

+_Update 2025-11-01:_ Extended the home hero milestone navigator with a translucent progress rail and live progress semantics, pairing the glass pill controls with an accessible progressbar that respects reduced-motion and high-contrast guardrails so roadmap context stays legible while the gradient fill animates smoothly across themes.
+_Update 2025-11-02:_ Repaired the hero animation token handoff so the Aurora backdrop renders its animated halos, beams, and particle grids again, mapping theme accents through the shared tokens while still honouring high-contrast and reduced-motion fallbacks.
+_Update 2025-11-03:_ Layered live canvas-driven aurora and node-drift animations into `HeroBackdrop`, reading theme gradients and reduced-motion preferences directly from the DOM so the hero system fulfils the plan's canvas variants while keeping CSS halos as a graceful fallback.
+_Update 2025-11-05:_ Split the connected nodes canvas into its own `connected-nodes` backdrop while rebuilding the `particle-drift` variant around lightweight halo and spray layers so particles float independently of the network, keeping the page-specific hero assignments aligned with the variant descriptions in the plan.

 ## Navigation & founder surfaces alignment